pratikgajjar/go-backend.how/content/posts/running-101/index.md

 Now, with my customized plan in hand, I have clear guidance on when and how much to run each day, based on the initial data gathered from my first few sessions.
 This structured approach has helped me maintain consistency while minimizing the risk of injury.

-> "The most successful people I know believe in themselves almost to the point of delusion." -- Sam Altman ([@sama](https://x.com/sama))
+> "No man has the right to be an amateur in the matter of physical training.
+It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable." -- Socrates

 ## How to breath ?